 You’ll be glad when you start bending over to pick hooves.

 Plus, knowing I’m riding keeps me out of the fattening stuff and gets me out the door to walk and exercise.

 Wear a helmet, even if you ride western.
 I put my helmet on before I grab my lesson horse’s halter and lead rope, just in case we have an accidental Three Stooges moment.
 Look for a helmet with an adjustable fit, a ratchet on the inside.

 Granted, nice paddock boots can be pricey, but if you keep them nice with leather wipes and regular conditioning, they can go more places than the barn.
+If you need help deciding on a conditioner, Leather Honey vs Lexol leather conditioner may assist you with your decision.
+You won’t have to condition them often either, it just depends on how often you’re wearing them.
+Every 8-12 weeks seems like a reasonable timeframe.
 I wear mine to writer’s conferences when I’m wearing slacks.
 They’re my go-to shoe for walking all day in New York when it’s not high summer.
 I also bleach the soles before I take them into society, in case you’re wondering if I’m leaving a trail of barn muck molecules in my wake.